-National Philanthropy Day Gala
+National Philanthropy Day Breakfast Roundtable

-National Philanthropy Day Televised Show
+National Philanthropy Day Broadcast

-November 18 from 8:00-9:30 PM on Detroit Public Television
+Friday, November 17 at 8:00 pm EST on Detroit Public Television

 Funds raised through this event support the programming, outreach, professional development, and educational efforts of the Association of Fundraising Professionals Greater Detroit Chapter.